harishpumbhadia/harishpumbhadia/README.md

 ### Hi there 👋

-I am a Computer Science grad student studying in University of Texas at Arlington.
-Artificial Intelligence and Database Systems are the majors of my Masters of Science degree.
+I am a Computer Science grad student at University of Texas at Arlington, majoring in Artificial Intelligence and Database Systems as part of my Masters of Science degree.

-I have more than a year of real-world industry experience in the field of software development.
-I have worked mainly in java related technologies.
+I have over a year of professional experience in the field of software development and have worked majorly in java related technologies.

 I firmly believe in Linus Torvalds’s words, he stated that “Theory and practice sometimes clash.
 And when that happens, theory loses.
 Every single time.”
-As a result, I have many projects in the journey of my undergraduate.
-It comprises a single webpage, mini-games, web applications, android applications, and management systems.
+As a result, I have managed to create a personal portfolio of software development projects ranging from a single webpage and mini-games to complete web applications, android applications, and management systems.
+Moreover, I have gained skills in data mining, database design and analysis, and Machine learning model development as part of my masters degree.

 My area of interest are Software Engineering, Full-Stack Development, Artificial Intelligence, Cloud Computing  and Database Management.